 Land and Property: Transfer of a Going Concern

-Buying and selling land or property as part of a transfer of a business as a going concern (TOGC) can offer a number of advantages, but the VAT rules surrounding the process can be complex.
-The VAT People provides support and guidance for businesses with regard to every aspect of the TOGC process in order to help you overcome these hurdles.
+Buying and selling businesses (including assets such as land and/or property) as part of a transfer of a going concern (TOGC) can provide significant advantages, but the VAT rules surrounding this process can be complex.
+The VAT People offer support and guidance for VAT registered businesses in every aspect of the TOGC process, helping you to remain compliant and avoid penalties or interest fees.

 How we can help you

-TOGCs can deliver cash flow benefits and direct financial savings, but as with all things connected to land and property transactions, careful planning is necessary to ensure that all of the relevant VAT considerations are taken into account.
+TOGCs can deliver cash flow benefits and direct financial savings, but as with all things connected to land and property transactions, careful prior planning is necessary to ensure that all of the relevant VAT considerations are taken into account.

 How we have helped others

-We advised the owner of a large commercial building, which was being developed for both residential and commercial purposes, on the most efficient VAT structure of transferring the building to an offshore trust.
+We advised the owner of a large commercial building, which was being developed for residential and commercial purposes, on the most efficient VAT structure of transferring the building to an offshore trust.

 The physical application of VAT to the purchase price would involve an additional £120,000 Stamp Duty Land Tax being payable, which the purchaser wanted to avoid.
 To complicate the transaction further, there were existing tenants within the commercial area of the building, who remained in place even as the residential conversion was being developed out.